International Property Awards Winner – Six50 King

 Six50 King has received a Highly Commended Award in the International Property Awards for the Residential High Rise Canada category.

-The project area is dominated by old warehouse space which has been converted to offices and commercial establishments.
+The project area is dominated by an old warehouse space that has been converted to offices and commercial establishments.
 The developer’s initial design called for two large L-shaped towers in this live and work zoned neighbourhood.
-However, after careful consideration of the site, the neighbourhood and architectural vernacular an alternative design solution was presented.
-Accommodating the Heritage building at the corner of King and Bathurst and the limited access presented unique concerns for architect during the design process but an elegant yet efficient solution was achieved.
+However, after careful consideration of the site, the neighbourhood and the architectural vernacular, an alternative design solution was presented.
+Accommodating the Heritage building at the corner of King and Bathurst and the limited access presented unique concerns for an architect during the design process but an elegant yet efficient solution was achieved.
 The architectural nomenclature achieved addresses two unique streetscapes and each other.

 We determined that two buildings with an interconnected lobby and exterior garden space made the best use of the L-shaped site.
 The massing evolved to be a series of stacked elements, almost in a Jenga-inspired design concept.
 A series of sharply articulated boxes, the grey brick and dark spandrel used for the project are common among other contemporary projects on the street.
 The local buildings are typical brick warehouses, early concepts showed a light precast for the exterior cladding, however, we eventually decided to go with a dark brick cladding to respond to the masonry vernacular of the neighbourhood.
 Although the choice of materials stands in contrast to the red brick of the area’s historic properties, the robust proportions of the new development echo those of the surrounding older properties.